 · It pays the bills

-· There is not a lot of pressure to deliver
+· There isn't a lot of pressure to deliver

 · An awareness of problems